blodywod/CECL_Louvain_Jul25/README.md

 - To identify and classify task types based on linguistic complexity indicators using quantitative methods.

 ## Research questions
-1. What type of task prompts are most frequently used across the five L2 Spanish corpora?
+RQ1: How can we systematically classify/group task prompts by linguistic complexity?
-2. What linguistic features do task prompts have overall, and how can they be systematically classified into types based on complexity?
+RQ2: What types of task prompts are most frequently used across the five L2 Spanish corpora?
-3. How does the linguistic complexity of task prompts vary across different L2 Spanish corpora?
+RQ3: How does the linguistic complexity of task prompts vary across different task groups?

 ## Methodology
 1. Data preparation: Extraction of all task prompts and metadata (e.g., task type, modality, time/length/resources limits, corpus population, L1, participant number).
 Translation of all prompts to Spanish.